openaleph/openaleph/docs/dev-admin-guide/103/reindex.md

 3. Plan for downtime or read-only mode during the process
 4. Review performance tuning settings for your deployment size

+### Upgrading Elasticsearch when running in Docker

+If you have used the docker image provided by the original [alephdata/aleph](https://github.com/alephdata/aleph) repository, the Elasticsearch version is too old to be upgraded directly to 9.
+Instead you have to increase the version iteratively:

+1. Use the image `ghcr.io/openaleph/elasticsearch:7.17.0` on the elasticsearch data volume to upgrade.
+Once completed, use the next image:
+2. Use the image `ghcr.io/openaleph/elasticsearch:8.19.0` on the elasticsearch data volume, which is the latest 8.x release.
+Once Elasticsearch upgrade was successful, you can stop it and from there continue to upgrade using the `ghcr.io/openaleph/elasticsearch:latest` image.

 ## Reindexing Procedure

 ### Step 1: Enable Maintenance Mode